2021 Vault Rankings

 Diversifying with the Times

-The late 20th century saw the firm balloon from double to triple digits.
+The late 20th century saw the firm grow its ranks from double to triple digits.
 And in recent years, the firm has relied on lateral hires—including a group of litigators from former Dewey & LeBoeuf in NYC and strategic lateral partner hires in Dallas—to continue its growth.

 Cornerstone Practices and Clients